 PLEASE READ - Legal Disclaimer - The information contained herein provides general information only.
 While it is believed to be accurate, it is provided without representation or warranty of any kind, including as to its accuracy or its suitability for the purpose(s) for which you may wish to rely on it.
 Accordingly any and all use of or reliance on such information shall be at your own discretion and at your own risk.
-For greater clarity, Canadian Interagency Forest Fire Centre (CIFFC) (FireSmartTM Canada) and the BC FireSmart Committee agencies accept no responsibility or liability for any injury, loss or damage, whether direct, indirect, special, incidental, punitive or consequential, that any person may sustain as a result of the information in, the results of, or anything done or omitted pursuant to, this assessment.
+For greater clarity, Canadian Interagency Forest Fire Centre (CIFFC) (FireSmartTM Canada) accepts no responsibility or liability for any injury, loss or damage, whether direct, indirect, special, incidental, punitive or consequential, that any person may sustain as a result of the information in, the results of, or anything done or omitted pursuant to, this assessment.